Linaro/hpc_lustreci/README.md

 - [ ] Add ZFS backend support for testing configuration
 - [ ] Add InfiniBand link support for testing configuration (via VM's VFs)
 - [ ] Add multiple OSS, MDS/MGS support in testing configuration
+- [ ] Add support for testing at scale

 Also, openSUSE support still needs to be added.